Jonathan Borba @ Unsplash

 <WIP Began September4th 2022>

-As a general reminder ~ Hypercalcemia appears to be a hallmark sign of toxicity typically defined as plasma 25OHD readings above 80ng/mL (>200 nmol/L) (Lee J et al. 2018).
-Typical signs and symptoms associated are elaborated below under “What are the symptoms of Vitamin D toxicity” of this First Part (of 3) Self-Meta.
+As a general “rule” ~ toxicity is typically defined as plasma 25OHD readings above 80ng/mL (>200 nmol/L) (Lee J et al. 2018).

 How prevalent are these recorded cases?

-What is particularly interesting and adds justification for individual optimizations ~ is that the only one (1) subject whose extremely high 25 OHD reading (850 ng/ml = 2122 nmol/L) paradoxically displayed normal calcium levels at 9.0 mg/dl = 2.25 MMOL/L.
+Only one (1) subject whose extremely high 25 OHD reading (850 ng/ml = 2122 nmol/L) paradoxically displayed normal calcium levels at 9.0 mg/dl = 2.25 MMOL/L.

 “The clinical history and examination results for the patient were unremarkable for VDT.
 She did not report nausea, vomiting, weakness, fatigue, or constipation.
 We observed no evidence of any aortic calcification or nephrolithiasis in abdominal imaging.
 X-ray images of the spine and hips were also normal; we did not perform dual X-ray absorptiometry (DEXA) scanning.
 The patient had been consuming a normal healthy Indian diet that provided her sufficient calcium. ” ~ Chakraborty S et al. 2015